ganbuan/CyberNotebook/README.md

 + Pitchfork - utilises one payload set per position and itereates through them simultaneously (i.e. multiple Sniper attacks); useful for conducting credential-stuffing attacks or for multiple positions requiring separate payload sets
 + Cluster Bomb - iterates through multiple payload sets individually, allowing for testing every possible combination; useful for credential brute-forcing when mapping between usernames and passwords is unknown

+### Decoder Module
+This module allows encoding and decoding functions, as well as create hashsums of data (i.e. similar to CyberChef).

+Note: for hashing, it is customary to convert the hashed output into ASCII hex

+### Comparer Module
+This module compares two pieces of data, either by ASCII or by bytes.
+This is useful for situations where comparing two large pieces of data is needed (e.g. HTTP responses when brute-forcing credentials).

+### Sequencer Module
+This module evaluates for entropy (i.e. randomness) of tokens.
+These tokens can be session cookies or CSRF tokens used in form submissions.

+### Organiser Module
+This module aids in storing and annotiating copies of HTTP requests.
+This is useful for organising penetration test workflows.
+Requests are stored in table format.

 ## OWASP Top 10 (2021)
 ### 1. Broken Access Control